 Indicator (b).
 The Maine Department of Corrections has some statutory responsibility (Maine statute 34-A Corrections) for monitoring county jail facilities.
-The Maine DOC PREA Coordinator collects data from these facilities and provides assistance as needed.
-Compliance is based on the documentation supporting the requirement of the contractor to provide a PREA-compliant environment.
-Interviews with the Manager of Correctional Operations who has oversite responsibility of county jail compliance and DOC PREA Coordinator, support a system of monitoring and ongoing support exists.
-The PREA Coordinator receives information directly from the county jails on PREA Incidents and since she works with the Manager of Correctional Operations, she would be made aware immediately of any concerns with ongoing compliance at the Waldo facility.
+The Maine DOC PREA Coordinator collects data from these facilities and assists as needed.
+Compliance is based on the documentation supporting the contractor's requirement to provide a PREA-compliant environment.
+Interviews with the Manager of Correctional Operations confirmed oversite responsibility for the state's county jails' safety.
+He reports at a minimum, annual visits occur.
+The Manager of Correctional Operations is informed of all critical incidents in the facilities, he serves as a resource for detainees to file complaints, and his team serves as the outside reporting option for county detainees to report a PREA-related concern through the hotline.
+The PREA Coordinator receives information directly from the county jails on PREA Incidents, and since they work for the Manager of Correctional Operations, there would be immediate notification of concerns with ongoing compliance at the Waldo facility.